FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Prevention: Best Practices

-1. Know and follow all regulations: Ignorance is not a defense
+1. Know and follow all regulations: Ignorance is never a defense, ever

 3. Use current flight planning apps: B4UFLY, AirMap, or Aloft for airspace awareness